fscorrupt/awesome-stars/README.md

 - [mlsmithjr/plex-watchlist-migration](https://github.com/mlsmithjr/plex-watchlist-migration) - Script to migrate your "watch" list of media to a new Plex server.
 - [TheHumanRobot/Rollarr](https://github.com/TheHumanRobot/Rollarr) - This is the new and improved Plex Automatic Pre-roll script with a GUI
 - [Tkd-Alex/Twitch-Channel-Points-Miner-v2](https://github.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2) - A simple script that will watch a stream for you and earn the channel points.
-- [Casvt/Plex-scripts](https://github.com/Casvt/Plex-scripts) - Scripts that I made regarding Plex and the whole media stuff around it
+- [Casvt/Plex-scripts](https://github.com/Casvt/Plex-scripts) - Plex, the arr's and tautulli scripts coming from user requests
 - [m0rtem/CloudFail](https://github.com/m0rtem/CloudFail) - Utilize misconfigured DNS and old database records to find hidden IP's behind the CloudFlare network
 - [TheHumanRobot/Atomagical_Plex_Remote_Quality](https://github.com/TheHumanRobot/Atomagical_Plex_Remote_Quality) - Automagically sets remote client playback quality
 - [stamparm/maltrail](https://github.com/stamparm/maltrail) - Malicious traffic detection system